KennyVilleneuve/kennedyMemex2.0/docs/All Class Notes.md

 -   Before telegram, 100 days between London and Hong Kong.
 -   Marx and Engels, the need for a constantly changing market
 -   If messaging is instant them how can a state be controlled

+**Feb 27th 1:05 pm**

+-   Telephones

+-   Charles Whetstone Enchanted lyre,

+-   Piano contact to a layer by a string such that if a person play on the piano, the lyre appears to play on its own.

+-   Charles page

+-   A horseshoe magnet can played by changing the frequency going through the magnet.

+-   Gray vs bell

+-   Patented on the same day
+-   People astounded about the fact that noise was coming through a telephone.
+-   Receiver works okay, transmitter was sketchy.
+-   Enter Thomas Edison, and emille berliner.
+-   More legal battles come about

+-   Breaks and accelerators

+-   Bell buys out western union telephones
+-   Western Union Buys out bell telegraph

+-   Women work the switchboards.

+-   The phone stuff is gendered feminine

+**Mar 1st 1:05 pm (I was late)**

+-   Claude Shannon at bell labs

+-   Division of a message from it’s meaning

+-   Sparks the beginning of the modern age
+-   Influences Alan Turing

+-   Combines Information theory with logic theory

+-   Model K adder Proof of concept for what Shannon was arguing in his papers.